jackc/pgx/README.md

 pgx includes support for the common data types like integers, floats, strings, dates, and times that have direct mappings between Go and SQL.
-Support can be added for additional types like point, hstore, numeric, etc. that do not have direct mappings in Go by the types implementing Scanner and Encoder.
-See example_custom_type_test.go for an example of a custom type for the PostgreSQL point type.
+Support can be added for additional types like point, hstore, numeric, etc. that do not have direct mappings in Go.
+See the documentation for more information.

 ### Null Mapping